dimalinux/spoofsourceip/README.md

 router-gateway.

-On macOS and Linux, you can use the `arp` command to retrieve the MAC address of your gateway:
+On macOS and Linux, you can use the `arp` command to retrieve the MAC address of your gateway (or any local peer by IP):
 ```
 $ arp 45.63.20.1
 Address             HWtype  HWaddress           Flags Mask        Iface
 45.63.20.1          ether   fe:00:01:4a:6f:91   C                 ens3
 ```

-Run the query on host1 with the source IP/port set to the values for the UDP receiver on host2.
+Run the DNS query on host1 with the source IP/port set to the values for the UDP receiver on host2.
 The destination IP, 8.8.8.8 (Google's public DNS server), is not on your local network, so set the destination MAC address to your gateway router's LAN MAC address.

 ```
-host1 $ udpspoof -i HOST1_LOCAL_INTERFACE \
+host1 $ udpspoof -i LOCAL_NETWORK_INTERFACE \
            --source-ip HOST2_IP --source-port 8888
            --dest-ip 8.8.8.8 --dest-port 53
            --dest-mac YOUR_GATEWAY_ROUTERS_LAN_MAC_ADDR
            --payload 519f012000010000000000010377777706676f6f676c6503636f6d00000100010000291000000000000000
 ```

-After issuing the query from host1, host2, will get a response like this one.
+After issuing the DNS query from host1, host2, will get a response like this one.
 ```
 2018/01/01 11:38:24 Datagram received from=8.8.8.8:53 truncated=false payloadHex=519f818000010001000000010377777706676f6